The splendour of Murano glass

 In our tour we can cover both ends of this vast spectrum of experience on the island, from the famous Murano Glass Museum with its extensive historical collections to private visits to modern art studios and furnaces to fully appreciate the transformative process of working with glass.

-The history of glassmaking in Venice spans over 1000 years, but it was not until 1292 that the Republic of Venice decided to ban all glass furnaces from the city and move them to Murano to protect the timber homes of the medieval city from the danger of fires.
+The history of glassmaking in Venice spans over 1000 years, but it was not until 1292 that the Republic of Venice decided to ban all glass furnaces from the city and move them to Murano in order to protect the timber homes of the medieval city from the danger of fires.

 Today, more than 700 hundred years later, the Murano glassmaking tradition continues, passed on from master to apprentice.
 And yet a visit to the island can be a bit disappointing: visitors often feel lured into tourist traps, where they end up being uncertain of the quality of products they see and buy without having a chance to admire the true masters at work.

-You’ll be surprised to experience a different atmosphere, almost as if we have stumbled into a medieval workshop, where fire, silence, and passion still inspire the movement of the artisans and artists at work.
+You will be surprised to experience a different atmosphere, almost as if we have stumbled into a medieval workshop, where fire, silence, and passion still inspire the movement of the artisans and artists at work.
 Afterwards we’ll visit a smaller production site where the famous goti da fornase, the traditional and colourful furnace goblets, are blown.